Sospeter-Wainaina/MachineLearning_Pracs/README.md

 In principle, there are two important parameters to the KNeighbors classifier: the number of neighbors and how you measure distance between data points.
 In practice, using a small number of neighbors like three or five often works well, but you should certainly adjust this parameter.
-Choosing the right distance measure is somewhat beyond the scope of this book.
 By default, Euclidean distance is used, which works well in many settings.
 One of the strengths of k-NN is that the model is very easy to understand, and often gives reasonable performance without a lot of adjustments.
 Using this algorithm is a